jakecoppinger/gpx-remove-nearby-points/README.md

 >   Remove points in a GPX (GPS) trace within a specified distance to a point

-eg: Removing points nearby to your home when uploading a trace to OpenStreetMap.
+For example: Removing points nearby to your home when uploading a trace to OpenStreetMap.

 # Example Usage